Using CHTC's HTC Submit Servers

 submitting over 10,000 jobs per submit file or have

 submitted over 50,000 jobs at once as a single user,

 submit that many jobs in a way that will ensure you have as many

 - There is a 20 GB disk quota in your

 default.
-You can track your use of disk space, and your quota
+You can track your use of disk space, and your quota value,

-submit jobs that require single input files larger than 20 MB using
+that require single input files larger than 100 MB using HTCondor's

-or that produce output files greater than a few GB.
+produce output files greater than a few GB.
 For such jobs with large

 - No scheduled jobs.
 Local execution and job submission should be

 manual, or use a DAG.
 Do not use cron to schedule jobs, and do not